mtgjson/mtgjson-website/README.md

 Build out the entire site as a static project.

 **Note:** This is done via the GitHub Action and pushed to a Release Tag so no need to do this unless you are testing the actual build.
-Additionally, when submitting a PR, Heroku will deploy an environment to test your Pull Request.
+Additionally, when submitting a PR, Netlify will deploy an environment for you to test your Pull Request.

 ```
 npm run build